kbseah/phyloblitz/README.md

  - [x] Reads in input, number mapped, number used for cluster assembly
  - [x] Choose dv_max threshold from observed values in all-vs-all mapping
  - [ ] Check if lr:hq mode is better for Q20 ONT reads than map:ont
- - [ ] Divergence of reads in each cluster from consensus to detect potential chimeras
  - [ ] Check if tool works on PacBio data
  - [x] Report metrics into a user-friendly file like phyloFlash
      - [x] Numbers of reads mapped and taxonomic summary